Key Features of the Book

 Watkins Publishing, London, 2005

-• The Original I Ching Oracle offers the divinatory texts in their original purity, freeing them from the accumulated layers of philosophical commentary.
+- The Original I Ching Oracle offers the divinatory texts in their original purity, freeing them from the accumulated layers of philosophical commentary.

-• The Original I Ching Oracle adopts an innovative translation approach for rendering the imaginal and multi-faceted nature the Chinese original:
+- The Original I Ching Oracle adopts an innovative translation approach for rendering the imaginal and multi-faceted nature the Chinese original: - each Chinese ideogram is always rendered by the same English word (‘core-word’), which becomes a key to identify the ideogram;

-• each core-word is amplified by a ‘field of meaning’, describing all the resonances of the corresponding ideogram in Chinese language and poetry.
+- each core-word is amplified by a ‘field of meaning’, describing all the resonances of the corresponding ideogram in Chinese language and poetry.

-• The Original I Ching Oracle invites the reader to choose within the ‘fields of meaning’ the images that most closely resonate with her/his situation and question, thereby
+- The Original I Ching Oracle invites the reader to choose within the ‘fields of meaning’ the images that most closely resonate with her/his situation and question, thereby - becoming an active participant in the divinatory act, co-creator of an imaginal journey;

-• allowing new meanings to emerge according to specific context;
+- allowing new meanings to emerge according to specific context;

-• The reader can visualize the actual structure and content of the Chinese oracular texts thanks to clear typographical indications:
+- The reader can visualize the actual structure and content of the Chinese oracular texts thanks to clear typographical indications: - the oracular texts are distinguished from all the accessory material by being printed in red;

-• in the oracular texts the ‘core-words,’ corresponding to actual Chinese ideograms, are typed in bold characters, while all the inserts (mostly articles and prepositions) are in light-face.
+- in the oracular texts the ‘core-words,’ corresponding to actual Chinese ideograms, are typed in bold characters, while all the inserts (mostly articles and prepositions) are in light-face.

-• An in-depth understanding of the divinatory terms is vastly enhanced by the Universal Compass, the diagram of the interlocked time-cycles central to the Chinese world-view.
+- An in-depth understanding of the divinatory terms is vastly enhanced by the Universal Compass, the diagram of the interlocked time-cycles central to the Chinese world-view.

-• The concordance, which the ‘core-word’ approach makes possible for the first time in a Western language is a powerful tool
+- The concordance, which the ‘core-word’ approach makes possible for the first time in a Western language is a powerful tool - for understanding the particular ways in which a word is used in the I Ching;

-• for comparing consultations and for recovering a past consultation when only a word or a few words are remembered.
+- for comparing consultations and for recovering a past consultation when only a word or a few words are remembered.

-• The romanization of Chinese characters follows the modern Pinyin system, officially adopted by China and fast becoming the international standard.
+- The romanization of Chinese characters follows the modern Pinyin system, officially adopted by China and fast becoming the international standard.